PhoenixVita/odin-recipes/README.md

 # odin-recipes

-A simple recipe webpage made for "The Odin Project" consisting of only HTML View the page here: https://phoenixvita.github.io/odin-recipes/
+A simple recipe webpage designed for an exercise in "The Odin Project," as well as this user's very first webpage.